dackroydisales/FullstackProject/README.md

 - HTML5 / CSS
 - PostgreSQL

 NuTube is a single-page app built on the React JavaScript library.
-The React Router JavaScript library manages user navigation and rendering of HTML.
-Database AJAX queries are handled by Rails and return JSON structures which are incorporated into the Redux state.
+The React Router JavaScript library is used to manage user navigation.
+The Rails API is queried with AJAX requests and returns JSON structures which are incorporated into the Redux state.

 ## Development Insights

-One of the most difficult design elements of NuTube was using Rails to mediate asynchronous database queries from Redux.
-JBuilder is used to update the state of our React components.
+One of the most difficult design elements of NuTube was using the Rails API to perform database queries.
+JBuilder responses are sent from Rails to Redux and are used to update the state of our React components.

 ```rb